Exploring the Infrared Landscape of the SYK Model: Introduction

 In this paper, we continue the exploration of these deformed SYK models in both Euclidean and Lorentzian signatures.
 Particular emphasis is placed on cases where $n$ is close to one.
 Consistent with \eqref{eq: intro RG}, we find that away from the linear-in-temperature intermediate regime, the entropy scales with a coefficient $s^2(\bj)^{2-\frac{2}{n}}$, which resembles the cases of $\gamma = \frac{2}{n}-2<0$ in \eqref{general form of entropy}.
 Although the entropy may seem divergent for all $n>1$, the flow continues at low temperatures to another smooth parametric regime, which is the deep IR.
 There, we find that for $n>3/2$, the entropy takes the form of \eqref{general form of entropy} with $\gamma=1$, so there is another region of linear-in-temperature entropy in the deep IR.
 In this case, the coefficient $S_1$ does \textit{not} take the value of a single SYK with coupling $s\J$.

 However, for $n<3/2$, we find that the deep IR entropy scales in an anomalous way, with

 providing examples of SYK models where the linear-in-temperature entropy does not dominate at low temperatures.\footnote{Other SYK models which exhibit curious infrared behaviour are the supersymmetric SYK models in \cite{Anninos:2016szt,Biggs:2023mfn}.
-In those cases, however, the leading finite-temperature contribution to the entropy has $\gamma>1$.} The anomalous scaling \eqref{eq: anomalous} is compatible with the result of conformal perturbation theory for an operator of dimension $1<\Delta=n<3/2$ away from the deep IR near-fixed point, and resembles the one for the deformed near-extremal black holes of \cite{Horowitz:2022mly}.
+In those cases, however, the leading finite-temperature contribution to the entropy has $\gamma>1$.} Similar physics was previously obtained in a theory with two coupled SYK models \cite{Milekhin:2021cou}.
+The anomalous scaling \eqref{eq: anomalous} is compatible with the result of conformal perturbation theory for an operator of dimension $1<\Delta=n<3/2$ away from the deep IR near-fixed point, and resembles the one for the deformed near-extremal black holes of \cite{Horowitz:2022mly}.

 We provide both analytical and numerical evidence for this scaling both at infinite and finite $q, \tilde q$.
 For the special case of $n=3/2$, there is a logarithmic enhancement such that the entropy scales, at the lowest temperatures, as $\tfrac{\log \bj}{\bj}$.
 Furthermore, we find that the zero-temperature entropy at large $N$ is independent of $s$ (clarifying certain aspects in \cite{Anninos:2022qgy}), and that the deformed SYK models are maximally chaotic in the deep IR, despite the anomalous scaling of the entropy.
 Even at strong coupling, these models are under such computational control that it seems feasible to access $1/N$-corrections in the future.